osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 1. To remove the OSIsoft adapter program files from a Windows device, use the Windows Control Panel uninstall application process.

-    The configuration, data, and log files are not removed by the uninstall process.
+    **Note:** The configuration, data, and log files are not removed by the uninstall process.

 2. Optional: To remove data, configuration and log files, remove the directory _C:\ProgramData\OSIsoft\Adapters\AdapterName\_.